marni/roll-the-ball/README.md

 # roll-the-ball

-The main idea is to implement a system that allows novel ways of experiencing terrain on mobile devices.
-The initial task is designed to be: Rolling the ball on a terrain.
-The project hopes to explore new way of interacting with maps.
+How can a map or terrain visualisation be done interactive on a mobile devices?
+This project is an exploration into terrain visualisation techniques and interactivity.

-## Educational purpose
+## Folders structure

-This repo is organized as a series of lessons to get going with Android NDK and OpenGL ES programming on Android in a native format.
-Try to follow.
+The initial folders example01 to example03 can be treated as a series of simple lessons to get going with Android NDK and  OpenGL ES programming on Android in a native format.
 Any feedback welcome!